ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 ## Calculate the diffusion constant of Argon

-Using our DISF results lets determine the diffusion constant from it.
+Using our DISF results, let's determine the diffusion constant from it.
 Obviously, we can determine the diffusion constant from a mean squared displacement calculation using MDANSE but let's see if we understood the theory and check if the implementation of DISF calculation in MDANSE looks